-If you wish to make a complaint, request further explanation about any issues relating to this privacy notice, or make a suggestion for improving our processes relating to the way we use personal data, then please direct your request to firstname.lastname@example.org or in writing at the following address: Corporate Governance, Tyne & Wear Archives & Museums, Discovery Museum, Blandford Square, Newcastle upon Tyne NE1 4JA.
+If you wish to make a complaint, request further explanation about any issues relating to this privacy notice, or make a suggestion for improving our processes relating to the way we use personal data, then please contact us at firstname.lastname@example.org or in writing at the following address: Corporate Governance, Tyne & Wear Archives & Museums, Discovery Museum, Blandford Square, Newcastle upon Tyne NE1 4JA.

-You may opt out from receiving marketing communications from us at any time, change your contact preferences or ask to have your personal data removed or corrected in our records by writing to us at: Communications, Tyne & Wear Archives & Museums, Discovery Museum, Blandford Square, Newcastle upon Tyne NE1 4JA, or by sending an email to email@example.com.
-Please ensure that you state your full name and address in the letter or email so that we may locate your record on our database.
+You may opt out from receiving marketing communications from us, change your contact preferences or ask to have your personal data removed or corrected in our records at any time by writing to us at: Communications, Tyne & Wear Archives & Museums, Discovery Museum, Blandford Square, Newcastle upon Tyne NE1 4JA, or by sending an email to email@example.com.
+Please ensure that you state your full name and postcode in the letter or email so that we may locate your record on our database.

 Information Commissioner's Office

 The Information Commissioner's Office (ICO) is the UK’s independent body set up to uphold information rights.
 You can make a complaint to the ICO about our use of your information at any time on 0303 123 1113 or via their website at https://ico.org.uk/.
-Of course we'd like to try and help you with any problems you are having first, so please consider raising any issue or complaint you have with TWAM first.
-Your satisfaction with our services is very important to all of us and we will always strive to resolve any problems and complaints you have wherever possible.
+Of course, we'd like to try and help you with any problems you are having first, so please consider raising any issue or complaint you have with TWAM beforehand.
+Your satisfaction with our services is very important to all of us and we will always strive to resolve any problems and complaints you have.
 You can contact us at: firstname.lastname@example.org